 Only a few dozen meters far from Hadrian Mausoleum (Sant'Angelo castel: the Pope's castel) we are on the route of some of the most famous visited sites that attract million of visitors from all over the world (St. Peter's Basilica, Vatican museums).

-The hall is warm on winter and fresh during the hot summer days: since the doors open half an hour before the concert starts you can relax a little after a day spent walking around.
+The hall is warm on winter and fresh during the hot summer days: since the doors open 15 minutes before the concert starts you can relax a little after a day spent walking around.